SageSeekerSociety/cheese-backend/README.md

 ## VSCode Environment

 We recommend you to use VSCode to develop this app.
-We strongly recommend you to install the following extensions as a bisic development environment:
+We strongly recommend you to install the following extensions as a basic development environment:

 [Prisma Import](https://marketplace.visualstudio.com/items?itemName=ajmnz.prisma-import) to help you view and edit the Prisma schema file.
 Do not use the official Prisma extension, because it does not support the prisma-import syntax, which is used in our project.